anirbansharma1996/Insta-Chat/README.md

-# Chat App
+# Insta Chat

 ![Chat App Banner](chat-app.png)

 ## Description

-The Chat App is a real-time messaging platform that allows users to sign up and connect with strangers for one-on-one conversations.
+The Insta Chat is a real-time messaging platform that allows users to sign up and connect with strangers for one-on-one conversations.
 The app is designed to provide a seamless and intuitive user experience, enabling users to exchange text messages and share images effortlessly.

 ### Key Features